Apropos of this post on Covercritics.

 These cover trends are beautiful and atmospheric and very good at appealing to young female readers...

-However they're also pretty firmly parked in a single tone - one of slightly gothy seriousness, which is not where your book is at.
+'However' these directions are also pretty firmly parked in a single tone - one of slightly gothy seriousness, which is not where your book is at tonally front eh sounds of it.

 There's also the issue that to some extent both these design approaches rather rely on having bespoke illustration.
-You're obviously unlikely to find a fabulous stock illustration of a girl who just happens to look just like your heroine to suit a 'girl' format, and the 'decorative' covers would seem to require a lot of bespoke design work to look good.
-Put a pin in that second one, I'll come back to it later.
+You're obviously unlikely to find a fabulous stock illustration of a girl who just happens to look just like your heroine to suit a 'girl' format.
+The 'decorative' covers would seem to require a lot of bespoke design work to look good.
+Put a pin in that second one, I'll come back to it presently.

 Plus I do feel like both these design tropes are so used that they're about to crash into tired cliche.
 Even the titles are getting samey: I'm sure a big part of the reason there's so many "An X of Y and Z" titles on the market right now is because of how neatly they fit into this kind of good-looking cover.